Production IT systems should be

 I join when your IT service systems need a sharp pair of hands for a defined push.

-My PhD work in scientific computing had me building and operating bioinformatics pipelines and storage infrastructure at the fast-paced Max Planck Institute for Molecular Genetics in Berlin.
+My PhD work in scientific computing had me building and operating bioinformatics pipelines at the fast-paced Max Planck Institute for Molecular Genetics in Berlin.
 Later, I broadened that perspective at the German Climate Computing Center in Hamburg, working on monitoring and energy efficiency in an HPC datacenter.
+Different scale, same problem: not always enough hands for the work the system needs.

 I am at my best when a team needs extra depth for a focused project: Understand the real dependencies, make the next change safer, clean up what blocks progress, and leave behind knowledge the team can actually use.